50 things to do before you’re 11 ¾ at Knole

 4. Go on a really long bike ride

 Ready for some off-road fun?

 Coast along paved boulevards, pedal grassy paths or whizz through wooded trails: Knole’s diverse terrain makes for a really fun bike ride.
 One of our favourites is to pedal up Broad Walk (the wide paved path leading to the southeastern tip of the park) then reward yourself with an exhilarating freewheel down the Gallops back to the house.
-There’s loads to explore on two wheels while enjoying doing No.11 of the 50 things to do before you’re 11 ¾ but remember to stick to the paths – pick up a map at the Visitor Centre.
+There’s loads to explore on two wheels while enjoying No.11 of the 50 things to do before you’re 11 ¾ but remember to stick to the paths as the ground can be uneven and bumpy.
 Finish with lunch at the outdoor picnic area or in the Brewhouse Café where there are cycle racks to keep your bike safe.

 Want to become an amateur ornithologist?

 Ever seen a jackdaw building its nest?
 Or watched a fledgling learning to fly?
 Knole is home to an amazing variety of birds making it a great place for bird spotting.
 Some of the birds you may see while completing No.44 of your 50 things to do before you’re 11 ¾ include green woodpeckers, yellowhammers, jackdaws, blackbirds, wagtails, thrushes, pipits, winter finches, nuthatches and redstarts.
 In spring look out for jackdaws (recognisable by their black coats and piercing blue/grey eyes).
 They can often be seen with stick laden beaks for nest building and they even pluck the fallow deer’s furry winter coats to make a cosy nest lining!
 Discover more about the park’s bird population by joining a guided walk every Thursday, Saturday and Sunday at 2pm.

 Examine the inner life of trees